 - Edit the config.json file to change the path of the output folder.

 Add any stored procedures you want to install, to the procs folder.
 Files must have a .sql extension.

 Add any scripts you want to execute, to the scripts folder.
 Files must have a .sql extension.

 Note: If you want to execute any of the stored procedures, you must add a file in the scripts folder which runs the stored procedure.
 Each stored procedure you need to run must be separated by the

 GO batch separator on its own line.
 It’s probably better to keep these in their own separate files though.

 One file is created per database, including the master database.

-The source code will be released under the MIT licence.
-It makes use of JSON.NET and ClosedXML libraries.
+The source code is released under the MIT licence.

 - JSON export